zaiisao/Documentation/en/Interactive Broadcast/effect_mixing_web.md

 ## Considerations

-- Agora Web SDK supports only online music files for audio mixing
+- Agora Web SDK supports using only online music files for audio mixing.
 - The audio mixing methods support the following browsers:
   - Safari 12+
-  - Chrome 65+
+  - Google Chrome 65+
-  - Latest Firefox
+  - Firefox
-- Call this method when you are in the channel.
-Otherwise, issues may occur.
+- Call the methods when you are in the channel.
-- Some parameters are supported by specific browsers, see [startAudioMixing](https://docs.agora.io/en/Interactive%20Broadcast/API%20Reference/web/interfaces/agorartc.stream.html#startaudiomixing) for details.
+- Some parameters are supported by specific web browsers.
+See [startAudioMixing](https://docs.agora.io/en/Interactive%20Broadcast/API%20Reference/web/interfaces/agorartc.stream.html#startaudiomixing) for details.